 Burnside Farm is an urban farm and art space on the east side of Detroit.
 It's a place where art, plants, neighbors, and healing come together.
 In 2011, Kate Daughdrill bought a house for $600 and began working to make the house livable.
-Since then, it has grown into a hub for her artistic practice and a place for visiting artists, healers, and neighbors to deepen their practices, commune with the land, and learn from each other.
+Since then, it has grown into a hub for her artistic practice and a place for artists, healers, and neighbors to come together, commune with the land, and learn from each other.

-The farm is comprised of several lots that are gardened for sustenance and beauty, a farmhouse/art gallery, and a garage that is being transformed into an art space for neighborhood girls by the Women of Banglatown.
+The farm is comprised of several lots that are gardened for sustenance and beauty, a farmhouse/art gallery, and a garage that is used as a meditation/art installation space.

-During the growing season, neighbors and visiting artists of Burnside host regular dinners in the garden—most of the food coming right from the garden and grilled on a homemade cinder block grill.
-The farm is also a hub for activities such as larger artist-made dinners, medicinal plant walks through the alleys, workshops by visiting artists/farmers/healers, meditations and yoga practices, musical performances, healthy cooking experiences, seasonal art openings in the farm’s tiny shed, and ceremonial rituals inspired by the diverse cultures of our neighborhood.
+During the growing season, neighbors and artists of Burnside host regular dinners in the garden—most of the food coming right from the garden and grilled on a homemade cinder block grill.
+The farm is also a hub for activities such as larger artist-made dinners, medicinal plant walks through the alleys, workshops by visiting artists/farmers/healers, meditation experiences, musical performances, healthy cooking classes, seasonal art openings, and ceremonial rituals inspired by the diverse cultures of our neighborhood.

 The farm is also a place for making creative work, building the tools and spaces needed for living simply and self-reliantly, and cultivating daily rituals for soulful living.
 While the creative projects of Burnside Farm evolve each year, the spirit of the farm remains true—to cultivate a life-giving, healing space and an overall sense of well-being in the people, plants, neighbors, and animals who are a part of it.